topliceanu/webdev/2014/angular/slides.md

 - add appropriate routing in `routes.js`.
 - add html to `partials/doodle-edit.html`.
 - implement the controller for this page: `DoodleCreateController`
+- modify the index.html to load the new js files.

 __Checkpoint__ `$ git checkout checkpoint-3`